Cellular IoT (LTE-M and NB-IoT)

 Which NTN to choose?

 All 3GPP NTN are not the same, and neither are IoT applications.
-Which non-terrestrial network will be right for you depends entirely on your use cases and critical design criteria.
-At the top level, we can split non-terrestrial networks into two main categories by the type of satellites they use: GEO (Geo synchronous/stationary Earth Orbit) or LEO (Low Earth Orbit).
+Which non-terrestrial network will be right for you, depends entirely on your use cases and critical design criteria.
+At the top level, you can split non-terrestrial networks into two main categories by the type of satellites they use: GEO (Geo synchronous/stationary Earth Orbit) or LEO (Low Earth Orbit).

 NTN GEO vs LEO.png